hum4nizer/backitup/README.md

 * **logging**   Enable or disable logging to file.
 Values 0 or 1.
 Ex. logging=1

 * **output**    Enable or disable screen output.
 Values 0 or 1.
 Ex. output=0

+Please give me some feedback if you find this useful.
+And please contribute with feature requests if you have specific needs.
+I will review the requests and add them if I find the feature suiting for the project.
+The project follows the unix philosophy "Do one thing and do it well"